chernaruski/arma-buildings-tutorial/arma-how-to-make-buildings.md

 The main focus of this tutorial is a production pipeline for Arma 3 buildings modeling and the different nuances involved.

-# Инструменты
+# Tools

-В своей работе я использую следующие инструменты:
+I work with the following tools:

-- 3ds Max
+- 3ds Max / or any other 3D editor (Tho I work with 3dmax, and you will have to figure out equal features used in your editor)
 - Adobe Photoshop
 - Substance Painter
 - Marmoset Toolbag